 Not all wrongful termination claims are based on discrimination, either.
 If you have an employment contract with your employer, even if it is an implied contract, and it is terminated prematurely, then your employer breached the contract, and you have a legal claim.
 In this case, you may be able to bring a claim for wrongful termination or breach of contract.

 If your employer terminates you out of retaliation because you exercised some right, such as reporting the company for public health and safety violations or making a harassment claim, you may have a wrongful termination claim.
 Likewise, if your employer terminates you for refusing to perform an illegal act, such as doing construction at a designated height without safety ropes, you may have a wrongful termination claim.
 If you take off work for a purpose protected by law, such as voting or military service, and your employer terminates you, you may have a wrongful termination claim.

 Damages for wrongful termination can include back pay, a promotion, reinstatement, front pay, compensatory damages, reasonable accommodations, injunctive relief (forcing the employer to do or stop doing something), punitive damages, and attorney's fees.
 It is best that both the employee and the employer hire an employment lawyer.

 Even if you are an "at-will" employee, it doesn't give the employer the right to fire you for any reason -- particularly if they run afoul of state or federal anti-discrimination laws.
 If you believe you were treated unfairly by an employer, you may want to speak with an employment law attorney.
-Get a free evaluation of your employment-related legal issue today.
+Get an evaluation of your employment-related legal issue today.